ART & SPIRITUALITY

 For Art's Sake: The Ethics of Art

-What is "bad art"?
-Are our aesthetic preferences and tastes merely subjective, or do they have a deeper connection to our values, and our sense of truth and justice?
-Picasso once commented that artists use lies to tell the truth, and many thinkers throughout history have observed the important prophetic role that the arts have played in speaking truth to power.
-Art "speaks" to us on a visceral level that goes beyond didactic language and reason, appealing directly to our bodies, our emotions, and our imaginative capacities.
-But for this same reason, art and music can also be used in emotionally manipulative ways by those in power - for political propaganda, commercial advertising, and religious indoctrination.
-This course/lecture explores some of the ethical issues surrounding art, by looking at the relationship between beauty, truth, and goodness in relation to the modern Western notion of "art for art's sake."
+Is there such a thing as "bad art"?
+Are our aesthetic preferences and tastes merely subjective, or do they have a deeper connection to our values and our sense of truth and justice?
+Picasso once commented that artists use lies to tell the truth, and many thinkers throughout history have noted the important prophetic role that artists have played in speaking truth to power.
+The arts "speak" to us on a visceral level that goes beyond didactic language and reasoning, appealing directly to our bodies, our emotions, and our imaginative capacities.
+But for those very same reasons, art and music can be used in emotionally manipulative ways by those in power - for political propaganda, branding and advertising, and religious indoctrination.
+This course/lecture explores some of the ethical issues surrounding art by looking at the relationship between beauty, truth, and goodness in relation to modern Western notions of "art for art's sake."
 We will address factors relating to social class, commercialism, cultural appropriation, and think through case studies that illuminate some of the deeper issues underlying the age-old conflict between art and religion.

 Note: This topic can be offered as a lecture or taught as a 5- to 12-week class.